SeabookChen/seabookchen.net/_posts/2013-05-10-setup-jekyll-on-windows.md

 3. Install through the installer

-    - Try keep the default directory `C:\Ruby200-x64`, as advised by installer "Please avoid any folder name that contains spaces (e.g. Program Files)."
+    - Try to keep the default directory `C:\Ruby200-x64`, as advised by installer "Please avoid any folder name that contains spaces (e.g. Program Files)."
     - Tick "Add Ruby executables to your PATH" checkbox, so PATH will be updated automatically to avoid headaches.